luvnft/bitcoinr/_pages/about.md

     title: "Bern Bitcoin Run - Heart Beat"
 ---

-## About ₿ 🏃
+## Mission ₿ 🏃 🎯

-Raise awareness about Bitcoin ₿, running benefits ❤️  and promote local communities and cities.
+Raise awareness about Bitcoin ₿, sport benefits ❤️  and promote local communities and cities.

- **How?** By running Bitcoin shaped routes and drawing them on navigation maps.
+### How?

+#### Gps Art 🖌️ ₿ 🗺️

+We make #GpsArt by foot or bike in the form Bitcoin shapes.
- Our pace (🏃) and heart beat (💓) give the colors of the run:
+Our pace (🏃) and heart beat (💓) might give the colors of the runs:

   <p>
     <a href="/assets/images/runs/intensity-scale.png">